fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 **Map-reduce Input Functions and _Closures_**<br><br>An obvious question raises when the input functions access data (variables) out of their scope.
 That brings us to _closures_.
 As I said earlier, map and reduce are concepts imported from functional languages where all data are passed as parameters.
 Closure itself is a complex idea and deserves separate treatment.
 You may consult the following references: this stackoverflow [answer](https://stackoverflow.com/a/7464475/615119) for a short introduction and MDN [reference](://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) for extensive treatment.
 {: .notice--info}

-Map-Reduce Index in RavenDB Document Database
+_Map-Reduce Index_ in RavenDB
 =============================================
 The index and query operation in [RavenDB](https://ravendb.net/docs/article-page/4.0/csharp), the NoSQL document database, is a compelling example of how map and reduce functions together simplifies a complex job.
-Before going into its details, very briefly how RavenDB and its index and query operation works: RavenDB organizes _documents_ into _collections_ (for simplicity, you may view documents as objects with a mandatory unique id field and collections as list of all objects in the database of a certain object type); each time a new document is added to the database, it is appended to its corresponding collection if the collection already exists, or a new collection is created for it.
+Before going into its details, a very brief overview of how RavenDB and its index and query operation works: RavenDB organizes _documents_ into _collections_ (for simplicity, you may view documents as objects with a mandatory unique id field and collections as list of all objects in the database of a certain object type); each time a new document is added to the database, it is appended to its corresponding collection if the collection already exists, or a new collection is created for it.

-In RavenDB, users can perform queries to find documents satisfying some criteria, however, performing queries require creating corresponding indexes prior to that.
-Let's assume we have a collection called `Persons` with fields `Name`, `City`, `Country`, and maybe others, and we want to find all persons from a certain city in that collection; to achieve this, we have to create an index on the field `City` and query on it with desired city name (called _querying an index_ in RavenDB terminology).
+In RavenDB, users can perform queries to find documents satisfying some criteria, however, performing queries require creating corresponding _indexes_ prior to that.
+Let's assume we have a collection called `Persons` with fields `Name`, `City`, `Country`, and maybe others, and we want to find all persons from a certain city in that collection; to achieve this, we have to create an index on the field `City` and query on it with desired city name (called _querying an index_ in RavenDB terminology.)
+Querying fields is straightforward; RavenDB even automatically creates indexes for simple queries on fields.

 {% highlight csharp linenos %}
 public class Person